Lapin0t/phd-manuscript/main/01_introduction.typ

 is quite flexible and suitable to model a wide range of programming language features.
 In fact it originates as part of a wider interpretation not of programs but of _proofs_, i.e., evidences, in logical systems.
-Game semantics in this wider acception is sometimes known as _dialogical logic_, but we will not try to trace it down to its origins since the connection between logical proofs and argumentative dialogues is most likely as old as logic itself.
+Game semantics in this wider acception is sometimes known as _dialogical logic_#guil[c'est la première fois que je vois une mentioner _dialogical logic_, tu penses à quel type de travaux ?], but we will not try to trace it down to its origins since the connection between logical proofs and argumentative dialogues is most likely as old as logic itself.